 - The risks are charted in a Risk Inventory and Evaluation (RIE)

 - The Plan of Approach lists the risk management measures (to be) taken

 - There must be a policy on discrimination, sexual intimidation and aggression

 - An ombudsman must be appointed to deal with employees' questions

 The Occupational Health and Safety Act: obligations for employees and students

 The main obligations for employees are contained in Article 11 of the Occupational Health and Safety Act.
 These obligations are elaborated in the Occupational Health and Safety Decree and sometimes in Occupational Health and Safety Catalogues.
 These catalogues only apply to a particular sector or a specific risk, such as dangerously amplified sound.
 They are 'made to measure' by organisations that know the branch well.
 Your employer or the person responsible for safety at work must provide information about how it applies to you in your function.
 As a student you must be given instructions about what safe study means in practice.

 The Occupational Health and Safety Act and the self-employed

 The Occupational Health and Safety Act is a typical act for employees, but it does contain a number of provisions that are also declared applicable to the self-employed.
-Employers (clients) are very often also obliged to apply the Act to freelances, either because they are considered equivalent to employees or because the risks are very high.
-Self-employed entrepreneurs can take out insurance.
-In the even of serious damage to health as in the case of an accident, if you are self-employed you should always seek legal advice.
+Employers (clients) are very often also obliged to apply the Act to self-employed people, either because they are considered equivalent to employees or because the risks are very high.
+Self-employed people can take out insurance.
+In the event of serious damage to health as in the case of an accident, if you are self-employed you should always seek legal advice.
 It is increasingly common for clients to be obliged to compensate the damage as though they were employers.